0xUb1k/CursedProxy/README.md

 # cursed-proxy

-A highly cursed, eBPF-based TCP payload dropping proxy meant for Attack & Defence CTF competitions (or just messing around with kernel stuff).
+A highly cursed, eBPF-based TCP proxy meant for Attack & Defence CTF competitions (or just messing around with kernel stuff).

 Instead of routing packets to userspace, `cursed-proxy` compiles your regex rules into Deterministic Finite Automata and injects them directly into the Linux kernel using eBPF maps.
 It reads your packets byte-by-byte at the socket layer and silently drops malicious payloads before your CTF services even know they exist.